November 1, 2024

 Want to snag one of those coveted top spots in local search results?
 Google reviews are your ticket:

-• More Reviews, More Visibility: Businesses with a steady stream of positive reviews get a bump.
-It’s no surprise that 81% of consumers check Google when evaluating local companies.
+- More Reviews, More Visibility: Businesses with a steady stream of positive reviews get a bump.
+Google remains the platform people reach for first when they read local business reviews, and BrightLocal's 2026 Local Consumer Review Survey found that 97% of consumers read reviews for local businesses.
 The more authentic reviews you gather, the better.

-• Relevant Content in Reviews: It’s not about stuffing keywords; it’s about what real customers say.
+- Relevant Content in Reviews: Keyword stuffing does nothing here.
+What matters is the language real customers use on their own.
 Reviews that mention your excellent customer service, unique products, or standout features help Google see what makes you special.

-• Keep It Fresh: Stale reviews don’t cut it.
+- Keep It Fresh: Stale reviews don't cut it.
 Google, and your customers, love fresh content.
-According to BrightLocal’s survey, 75% of people always or regularly read reviews when looking up local businesses.
+According to BrightLocal's 2026 Local Consumer Review Survey, most consumers regularly read reviews when looking up local businesses, with the share who always read them climbing sharply year over year.

 2. Building Genuine Trust

-• Worth Paying More: Over 58% of people are willing to spend more if the reviews back up the quality.
+- Worth Paying More: Many consumers are willing to spend more with a business when strong reviews back up the quality.

 1. Ask for Reviews at the Right Time